-Maintenance of the 24-hour PM{10} NAAQS of 150 μ g/m3 was demonstrated by using the PM{10} proportional rollback analysis.
-The PM{10} proportional rollback analysis used the peak 24-hour PM10 concentrations in 2017 of 149 μ g/m3 to show that the predicted future concentrations will be below the standard at 142 μ g/m3 for 2024, 144 μ g/m3 for 2027, and 146 μ g/m3 for 2033.
+Maintenance of the 24-hour PM10 NAAQS of 150 μ g/m3 was demonstrated by using the PM10 proportional rollback analysis.
+The PM10 proportional rollback analysis used the peak 24-hour PM10 concentrations in 2017 of 149 μ g/m3 to show that the predicted future concentrations will be below the standard at 142 μ g/m3 for 2024, 144 μ g/m3 for 2027, and 146 μ g/m3 for 2033.
 Because the 2017 peak concentration was potentially influenced by wildfire smoke or high wind dust event and not a reflection of local emissions, the PM10 proportional rollback analysis was also conducted for the second highest value in 2017 that better represented the ambient PM10 conditions.
-The second highest value was 87 μ g/m3 in 2024, 84 μ g/m3 in 2027, and 85 μ g/m3 in 2033.
+The second highest value was 87 μ g/m3, and the predicted future concentrations will be much lower than the standard at 83 μ g/m3 in 2024, 84 μ g/m3 in 2027, and 85 μ g/m3 in 2033.
 The District will continue to operate appropriate air monitoring network, review and update emission inventory, and reevaluate the assumptions and data used in this demonstration to verify that the county will continue to meet the 24-hour PM10 NAAQS.